-- a) Contractor is in breach of any of its obligations under this Agreement; - b) Change in the majority ownership, control, or business structure of Contractor; - c) Change in Contractor's business, partnership or corporate organization that may reasonably be expected to have a material impact on Contractor's performance of this Agreement or on the Exchange's rights under this Agreement; - d) Breach by Contractor of any term set forth in this Agreement or Contractor otherwise ceases to meet the requirements for a QHP Issuer, including, those set forth at and 45 C.F.R. § 156.200 et seq.
-(Subpart C Article 3-Qualified Health Plan Minimum Certification Standards);
+- a) Contractor is in breach of any of its obligations under this Agreement; - b) Change in the majority ownership, control, or business structure of Contractor;

-- e) Immediate notice in the event that Contractor files any federal bankruptcy action or state receivership action, any federal bankruptcy or state receivership action is commenced against Contractor, Contractor is adjudicated bankrupt, or a receiver is appointed and qualifies; - f) Changes in Contractor's Provider Network by notice consistent with Section 3.3. - i.
-Contractor shall notify the Exchange with respect to any material changes to its Essential Community Provider (ECP) contracting arrangements consistent with Section 3.3; and - ii.
-Significant changes in operations of Contractor that may reasonably be expected to significantly impair Contractor's operation of QHPs or delivery of Covered Services to Enrollees.
+- c) Change in Contractor's business, partnership or corporate organization that may reasonably be expected to have a material impact on Contractor's performance of this Agreement or on the Exchange's rights under this Agreement; - d) Breach by Contractor of any term set forth in this Agreement or Contractor otherwise ceases to meet the requirements for a QHP Issuer, including those set forth at and 45 C.F.R. § 156.200 et seq.
+(Subpart C Article 3-Qualified Health Plan Minimum Certification Standards); - e) Immediate notice in the event that Contractor files any federal bankruptcy action or state receivership action, any federal bankruptcy or state receivership action is commenced against Contractor, Contractor is adjudicated bankrupt, or a receiver is appointed and qualifies; - f) Changes in Contractor's Provider Network by notice consistent with Section 3.3.
+Contractor shall notify the Exchange with respect to any significant changes in operations of Contractor that may reasonably be expected to significantly impair Contractor's operation of QHPs or delivery of Covered Services to Enrollees.

-1.11 Nondiscrimination
+1.10 Nondiscrimination